evonbit/bitcoin-native-systems/Perpetual Distribution/01-about-perpetual-distribution.md

 ### Deployment Inscription
 **Purpose:** Holds art generation logic and supply parameters for a collection, and provides on-chain access to the collection index.
 **Core Functions**
-- Produces art generated using Bitcoin block data as a generative seed.
+- Sets parameters for art generated using Bitcoin block data as a generative seed.
-- Sets collection parameters including supply pattern (e.g., bits contains 3b, min/max block height).
+- Sets collection supply parameters including supply pattern (e.g., bits contains 3b, min/max block height).
 - Routes asset inscriptions to Supply Validation and Hash Lottery logic.
-- Provides access to decentralized indexer queries via [Ordinals Explorer](https://ordinals.com/).
+- Provides interface for indexer queries via Ordinals Explorer and for indexing scripts.

 ---